Skip to main content

 Canberra ACT 2601

-We recommend applications be forwarded to SCEC at least eight weeks prior to your expiry date to ensure continued validity and inclusion on the SCEC Approved Locksmith Register.
+We recommend applications be forwarded to SCEC at least eight weeks prior to your expiry date to ensure continued validity and inclusion on the SCEC-approved locksmith register.

 Be aware that the National Police Check (NPC) can take a number of weeks to be finalised.
 It is recommended that you apply for the NPC well in advance of the eight weeks before your expiry date.

-Note: if a locksmith does not submit a renewal application prior to the expiry of their SCEC approval, the locksmith will need re-apply as a New SCEC Approved Locksmith.
+Note: if a locksmith does not submit a renewal application prior to the expiry of their SCEC approval, the locksmith will need re-apply as a New SCEC-approved locksmith.